01 of 03

 What to Expect at Grinchmas

-Grinchmas festivities start early December and run through the first week of January, but only on weekends.
+Grinchmas festivities start early December and runs on weekends early in the month and every day closer to the holidays.
 You can get the current dates at the Universal Studios Hollywood website.Continue to 3 of 3 below.

 03 of 03